 I am a well-experienced professional Java web developer with over 11 years in the financial and security services communities.
 I focus heavily on delivering high quality code that meets the best practices and conventions and I am more than able to do so under tight deadlines.
 I have experience developing and designing in all layers of large web applications, from the frontend all the way to the backend.
 In my current role, I am valued my extensive knowledge within this wide range and my involvement in the open source community.

 I’m currently one of the lead developers working on the company’s primary business-to-business payment platform.
-It’s a high-traffic SAAS that sits on top of many microservices that performs fast payments 24/7 for big businesses like Revolut, Liberis, and Sage.
-I joined a very small team in Edinburgh after the company opened its new office and now we are the core backend development team for the business.
-Since joining the company I have been responsible for implement lots of features including critical SSO integrations required for some big new clients as well as well as many other internal and external integrations and setting up new microservices.
+It’s a high-traffic SAAS that sits on top of many microservices that performs fast payments 24/7 for big businesses like Sage, Revolut, Liberis.
+I joined a very small team in Edinburgh after the company opened its new office and now I am leading bleeding edge product development for the business.
+Since joining the company I have been responsible for implementing lots of features including critical SSO integrations required for some big new clients as well as well as many other internal and external integrations and setting up new microservices.
 I was also responsible for the majority of the migration work needed to onboard our biggest customer.
 Investigating and improving performance issues has also played a big part as the company scales.

-Due to the size of the company, it has been a good opportunity to define missing processes and solve fundamental development challenges that I’d taken for granted in previous roles.
+Due to the size of the company, it has been a great opportunity to define missing processes and solve fundamental development challenges that I’d taken for granted in previous roles.

 I was one of the lead developers working on the latest version of their customer-facing counter threat portal which I was involved in since its inception.
 I had been responsible for leading the UI architecture, design and development across multiple global teams, while also driving backend redesign as it had become unruly and monolithic.
 I was solely responsible for designing and implementing key features such as internationalization, RBAC security model, and introducing frontend language coding standards, and quality controls (e.g. unit testing, linting).